Publication Date: June 22, 2019

 There’s so much more:

-A dystopian story about a society based on laundry; another tale about Broccoli Cochise and his dummy Geronimo Puck (both who had co-starring roles in “Teacher on Rye”); a serious story about the abolishment of capital punishment, a sort-of one-act Shakespearean musical about someone Orang, and two plays: one called “CSI:SUV,” and a three-act play about BFD’s, the world’s largest department store.
+A dystopian story about a society based on laundry; another tale about Broccoli Cochise and his dummy Geronimo Puck (both who had co-starring roles in “Teacher on Rye”); a serious story about the abolishment of capital punishment, a sort-of one-act Shakespearean musical about someone Orange, and two plays: one called “CSI:SUV,” and a three-act play about BFD’s, the world’s largest department store.
 I think.
 It’s all here in this one nifty book.
 Enjoy!